thoughtworks-jumpstart/guides/docs/backend-web-development/mongoose-testing.md

 # Mongoose testing

+## Mock database vs real database

+If we are writing unit tests, by definition we need to mock the interaction with database and we don't depend on a real database.

+For integration test/contract test (e.g. on web service build using Express + MongoDB), we need to make the server up and running before we can send requests to it.
+Most of the time, that would require us to have a real database.

+If somehow your tests need to depend on a real database, you need to make sure each test case has a clean database to start with.
+One solution is to set up and tear down all the collections in the database is necessary for ensuring there are no side effects between unit tests.
+In practice, this means a `beforeEach()` where you reconnect to the database and drop all collections, and an `afterEach()` where you disconnect from the database.

+Another solution is to set up an **in-memory database** for each test case programmatically to avoid some of the issues with setting up a real database and sharing one database with all tests.

 ## MongoDB memory server

 To write API tests for an Express app that uses MongoDB as the database, we are going to use a library called **mongodb-memory-server**.
 It spins up an in-memory instance of MongoDB, which is faster than running a separate MongoDB instance.